fossasia/wp-accesspress-twitter-feed/readme.txt

 Display real-time Twitter feeds on your website.
 Update your website visitors with your latest Tweets.

 == Description ==
-<strong>AccessPress Twitter Feed</strong> is a <strong>FREE Twitter plugin</strong> for WordPress.
+<strong>AccessPress Twitter Feed</strong> is a FREE Twitter plugin for WordPress.
+You can use this to display real time Twitter feeds on any where on your webiste by using shortcode or widgets.
+Display tweets as a feed or in slider.
 It just takes a few minute to set it up and use.
 Start strong Twitter integration right on your website and increase your social reach to next level.